CSRD: Who is affected by the new directive?

 Data centers consume a certain amount of energy and generate a carbon footprint, making them a key aspect of sustainability objectives.

 To meet CSRD requirements, companies need to assess the energy efficiency and ecological impact of their data centers, whether in-house or outsourced.
-At UltraEdge, this often involves upgrading infrastructures, adopting renewable energies or maximizing cooling to reduce energy consumption.
+This often involves modernizing infrastructure, especially with IoT and AI requiring exponential computing power, hence the need to adopt renewable energy or optimize cooling to reduce energy consumption.

 By including these efforts in their reports, companies demonstrate their sustainability commitment.
 The CSRD therefore encourages more responsible management of data centers, contributing to a greener transformation of the digital industry.